Roof Ventilator Choices

 And let’s face it, in all fairness one doesn’t go out and buy a roof ventilator that often that they acquire some smarts about what to buy as they would in say, buying a car the next time around.
 Roof ventilation is a one time purchase for most.

-In the past ventilation in general, and roof ventilation in particular, was something that was intrinsically present in the design of a house, along with other features such as eaves vents, ceiling vents, wall vents and sub floor vents, all part of the fundamental house prerequisite as regards to ventilation products.
+In the past roof ventilation was something that was intrinsically present in the design of a house, along with other features such as eaves vents, ceiling vents, wall vents and sub floor vents, all part of the fundamental house prerequisite as regards to ventilation.

 Today these venting features are only present in architecturally designed homes, very rarely in spec homes unless the client has had the foresight to include ventilation items in his/her building specifications.